-Only a few days or few weeks later do you get a notice that there’s been an error.
-This can be avoided by making sure that you have included all the necessary details on the invoice in clear, easily to understand language.
+Only a few days or a few weeks later do you get a notice that there’s been an error.
+This can be avoided by making sure that you have included all the necessary details on the invoice is clear, easy to understand language.

 Add overdue fees

 An inescapable invoicing strategy would be to provide an incentive for your clients to pay their invoices faster.
-This may just inspire the clientele you’re dealing with to be well aware of impending financial penalty if the payment isn’t received.
+This may just inspire the clientele you’re dealing with to pay up and avoid a penalty.

 Set your invoice due date to 15 days rather than the standard 30 days, as payers are on average 2 weeks late.
-Consider adding a certain amount to the invoice for any payments that are submitted after the due date.
+Consider adding a certain amount to the invoice for any payments you receive after the due date.

-For yourself, you should add a condition in your policies that you will also be charged (in the form of a discount for the client) if you deliver the goods late.
-This is of course optional, but it is a good way to be fair to your client.
+For yourself, you should add a condition in your policies that you will also pay a penalty (in the form of a discount for the client) if you deliver the goods late.
+This is, of course, optional, but it is a good way to be fair to your client.

 Send polite reminders

 One of the biggest inconveniences for any business owner is chasing down their clients for the payment.
-This can be quite uncomfortable, but may be required.
+While uncomfortable, you need to do this.
 Failing to do so could to very late invoices payments and reduced cash flow for your business.

 One thing to realize is that your clients are often also busy.
-They may get so caught up in their daily work that they have simply forgotten about the invoice you submitted—which is why they need you to remind them.
+They may get so caught up in the daily work that they have simply forgotten about the invoice you submitted.
+This is why they need you to remind them.

-The best thing to do when the invoice is heading towards overdue status is to send a polite email reminder to your clients.
+When an eCommerce invoice is heading towards overdue status, send a polite email reminder to your clients.